eyra/port/README.md

+# Port pilot with data from Netflix

+This repository contains the code for running the Netflix D3I pilot at the Utrecht Data School with [port](https://github.com/eyra/port).

 # Port

 Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.